ClusterHQ/powerstrip/README.rst

 ===================
 This is a list of current and upcoming Powerstrip adaptors.
 Submit a pull request to add yours:

-* powerstrip-flocker: portable data volumes for Docker containers - Coming soon
+* powerstrip-flocker: portable data volumes for Docker containers - https://github.com/clusterhq/powerstrip-flocker
 * powerstrip-weave: use Weave for container networking - https://github.com/binocarlos/powerstrip-weave

 Read on for detailed info on writing your own adapter.